shamnadps/chatclient_reactjs/README.md

 Now you can start chatting.

 *Note!
 If the connection is closed then the input areas are disabled.
-You need to refresh the page after restarting server.
+You need to refresh the page after restarting server.*

+#### XSS and Input Sanitization ####

+XSS and Input Sanitization is handles by ReactJS itself.
+Since this is a simple application, we do not need to add any external validations.

+#### Code Styling and Intendation ####

+babel-eslint is been used to correct the styling and the intendation issues.